 Historically, the American RTD coffee market category has been limited because of its higher price point and consumer perception as a non-refreshment beverage.
 In revving up this product the US market has worked out the marketing of RTD to the active and affluent lifestyles; creating new consumers in a brand new market niche, all due to the impacting popularity of RTD coffees and teas.

-Since coffee is the number one drink on this planet, it’s no surprise that the US consumption has reached a new all-time record of 79% of the American population.
+Since coffee is the number one drink on this planet, it’s no surprise that US consumption has reached a new all-time record of 79% of the American population.
 This means that more than 160 million coffee drinkers have consumed coffee with a total retail value of 18.5 billion, according to the National Coffee Association.
-The 1997 RTD Tea & Coffee in the U.S. report from the Beverage Marketing Corporation, states that ready-to drink consumption volume has jumped forward 147.3 percent to a growth of 41.2 million gallons over the previous year.
+The 1997 RTD Tea & Coffee in the U.S. report from the Beverage Marketing Corporation, states that ready-to-drink consumption volume has jumped forward 147.3 percent to a growth of 41.2 million gallons over the previous year.
 In the years ahead look for more major food and beverage companies to get behind the RTD iced coffee and tea beverage trend and submit more variety of drinks for the thirsty consumer.